Francis Bourne: Archbishop

 Bourne was named Archbishop of Westminster on 11 September 1903.
 As Archbishop of Westminster, he became the spiritual head of the Catholic Church in England and Wales.
 In defiance of the governmental law banning Eucharistic processions, Bourne gave the benediction from the loggia of Westminster Cathedral in 1908.
 He was created Cardinal-Priest of S. Pudenziana by Pope Pius X in the consistory of 27 November 1911, and was a cardinal elector in the conclaves of 1914 and again in 1922, which selected Popes Benedict XV and Pius XI respectively.

 Bourne responded to Ramsay MacDonald's call for an English Catholic prelate's interpretation of Pius XI's encyclical Quadragesimo anno, which forbade Catholics from being socialists, by stating, "There is nothing in the encyclical which should deter Catholics from becoming members of the British Labour Party ...".
 However, the cardinal continued to warn Catholics to be cautious of the "erroneous principles which sometimes affect parties."
+In a radio broadcast he strongly condemned the 1926 United Kingdom general strike as an illegitimate challenge to the sovereignty of Parliament and as such to "lawfully constituted authority", which represents "the authority of God himself."

 Rather conservative, Bourne was opposed to Modernism, but he was prudent in his handling of the Modernist crisis in England.
 The leading lay English Catholic intellectual at the time, Baron Friedrich von Hügel, was on the moderate wing of the Modernist movement.
 Knowing of von Hügel's holiness and fundamental loyalty, Bourne told the Baron's daughter Thekla, "I have never got him into trouble and I never will."
 Michael de la Bédoyère describes Bourne as "a prelate whose wisdom and statesmanship have never been sufficiently acknowledged".

 He was not overly supportive of interfaith dialogue nor of ecumenism (he notably opposed the holding of the Malines Conversations between prominent Anglicans and Catholics).
 He condemned granting greater freedom to divorce and the use of birth control.
 He also desired to see the United Kingdom adopt Roman Catholic faith as its official religion.

-He died from a year's illness in his archiepiscopal residence in London, at age 73.
+He died after a year's illness in his archepiscopal residence in London, at age 73.
 Bourne was buried at his alma mater of St. Edmund's College, Ware, Hertfordshire, in the chapel he established in memory of the college's members who died during World War I, and his heart was placed in the chapel of St. John's Seminary at Wonersh, Surrey, in June 1935.